Navigating Politics at Work is Not Going Away

 How to “Play the Game”

-While most employees report a strong preference to avoid politics at work, some political skills training savvy is required in almost every organization.
+While most employees report a strong preference to avoid politics at work, some political skills at work are required to thrive in almost every organization.
 Most ambitious employees know that navigating politics at work is required to advance their career and influence others in a way that fits cultural expectations, team norms, and corporate values.
-In other words, being political at work does not have to be unethical, manipulative, or unproductive.
+In other words, being “political at work” does not have to be unethical, manipulative, or unproductive — strategic influence can be done integrity and a positive impact.

 Unfortunately, when we assess organizational culture or review data from our Corporate Leadership and Management Development Programs, we consistently find one area lacking — the ability to effectively navigate politics at work.